memgraph/sng-demo/post.md

    return json.dumps(data)
 ```

-First, we need to execute the Cypher query `MATCH (n1)-[e:FRIENDS]-(n2) RETURN n1,n2,e;` and return its results from the database.
+First, we need to execute the **openCypher** query `MATCH (n1)-[e:FRIENDS]-(n2) RETURN n1,n2,e;` and return its results from the database.
 These results will contain all the edges in the graph as well as all the nodes that are connected to those edges.
 Nodes that don't have connections will not be returned and that's ok for now.<br /><br />
 The results (the object `relationships`) are in the form of a generator which we can iterate over and access its contents by using the node/edge names specified in our initial query (`n1`,`n2` and `e`).<br />
 We also need to check if a node has already been appended to the `node_objects` list because multiple edges can contain (point to or from) the same node.
 All of the objects are stored in key-value pairs suitable for later JSON conversion.<br />
 The final result is a JSON object containing: